Endocrine, Gallbladder, Hernia and General Surgeon

 • Follow the post operation advice.

-Wound dressings
+Wound Dressings

-You will have 3 layers of dressing:
+You will have 2 or 3 layers of dressing:

 1. The bottom layer (layer 1) called butterfly sutures need to stay on for 10 days.